-'A new history starts now' as North Korea's Kim meets South Korean leader
+'Peace and prosperity': Korean leaders plan declaration after rare summit

 “Today, rather than create results we won’t be able to carry out like in the past, we should make good results by talking frankly about current issues, issues of interest,” Kim said.

 After closed-door talks lasting more than 90 minutes, Kim was driven back to the North side in a black limousine flanked by guards who ran alongside.
-Crossing the border, the vehicle had to drive across a lawn, as there is not a road linking the two sides at that spot.

-Following lunch, the two leaders are scheduled to plant a memorial tree before resuming their meeting, finishing the evening with dinner and a film.

-The leaders’ wives are expected to join them for dinner, the South said.
+The leaders’ wives are expected to attend the dinner, the South said, along with singers from the two Koreas and other dignitaries.

-Earlier, Moon greeted Kim at the military demarcation line where the men smiled and shook hands. [nL3N1S31MK]
+Earlier, Moon greeted Kim at the military demarcation line where the men smiled and shook hands.

 In an unplanned move, Kim invited Moon to step briefly across into North Korea, before the two leaders crossed back into South Korea holding hands.

-“I was excited to meet at this historic place and it is really moving that you came all the way to the demarcation line to greet me in person,” Kim said. [nL3N1S41KU]
+“I was excited to meet at this historic place and it is really moving that you came all the way to the demarcation line to greet me in person,” Kim said, wearing his customary black Mao suit.

-The two were handed flowers by two South Korean children, residents of a village situated in the demilitarized zone, and met on a red carpet by a South Korean honor guard in historical costumes playing traditional music.

-Kim wore his trademark black Mao suit, while the rest of the North Korean delegation appeared in military uniforms or Western attire.

 “A new history starts now.
 An age of peace, from the starting point of history,” Kim wrote in Korean in a guest book in the South’s Peace House before talks began.